I walk and skip and hop.

 I bear walk, cobra and crawl.

 I handstand on the wall.
 (Well, I’ve tried it a few times)

 I’m a grandpa who moves and

-I move because I want to be able to keep moving: for me, for my family and, maybe most of all, for that little guy in the picture.
-(He’s almost two now, so he really moves!)
-I move so I can pick up my grandson and jump with him, and crawl with him, and chase him around.
-I move so I can carry the innumerable Christmas tubs up from the basement in the winter and stand on the deck rail to hook the big hanging plants up on the overhead beam in the summer (“Don’t hurt yourself!”).
+I move because I want to be able to keep moving: for me, for my family and, maybe most of all, for that little guy in the picture (he’s closer to three years old now, so he really moves!)
+I move so I can pick up my grandson (and new granddaughter!) and jump with him, crawl with him, climb with him, and chase him around.
+I move so I can carry tubs with Christmas decorations up the steep basement stairs in the winter and stand on the deck rail to hook the big hanging plants up in the summer.
+Those are my reasons; you can have yours!

-I’m not wicked good at any of this.
 I’m not particularly strong.
-I’ve never been able to do a bunch of pushups.
-I’ve never run a marathon, or even a 5K race for that matter.
-Heck, I grew up in Massachusetts twenty minutes from the ocean and can’t even swim!
+I’ve never in my life been able to do a bunch of pushups.
+I’ve never run a 5K race. much less a marathon.
+I grew up in Massachusetts twenty minutes from the ocean and can’t even swim!
 I was a very overweight, inactive kid, almost always picked last in schoolyard games.
 I became a skinny, weak teenager and then an extremely dad-bod adult.
-There might be 61-year-old triathletes, powerlifters and gymnasts; that’s not me.
+There might be 62-year-old triathletes, powerlifters and gymnasts; that’s not me.
 Still, I move.

-Now, there IS a big reveal about me: I practiced and taught Tae Kwon Do for nearly 27 years, up until age 60.
+There IS a big reveal about me: I practiced and taught Tae Kwon Do for nearly 27 years, up until age 60.
 When I was 33, that big guy in the picture got me into classes along with him, a four-year-old at the time.
-Starting Taekwondo had not been in the plan; I HAD to start so that HE could start.
-At that point in my life, I was at the heaviest weight and in the worst shape I’d ever been, not that I’d ever been in any kind of shape, except maybe more vertical than horizontal.
+Starting Taekwondo had not been in the plan; I HAD to start so that he could start.
+I was not in any kind of shape at the time, except maybe more vertical than horizontal.